supermaven-inc/supermaven-nvim/README.md

 ## Usage

-Upon starting supermaven-nvim, you will be prompted to follow a link to set up Supermaven pro, or use the free version.
-If you set up Supermaven pro, the plugin will be ready for use immediately.
-The free version can be used by using the `:SupermavenUseFree` command.
+Upon starting supermaven-nvim, you will be prompted to either use the Free Tier with the command `:SupermavenUseFree` or to activate a Supermaven Pro subscription by following a link, which will connect you Supermaven account.

 If Supermaven is set up, you can use `:SupermavenLogout` to switch versions.